gautier-lefebvre/vscode-file-template-manager/README.md

 export default memo(MyComponentBase);
 ```

 You can also use arbitrary ejs variable names in the template content.
-When a variable value is not known, then you will be prompted to enter it's value during the file creation, like so:
+When a variable value is not known, then you will be prompted to enter its value during the file creation, like so:

 ```jsx
 import React, { memo } from 'react';